jevmax/SQL-Query-Airbnb-in-NYC/readme_test.md

 > Most popular room type?

-In this case, I chose rooms with the highest ratings, but it still weilded over 2000 results:
+In this case, I chose rooms with the highest ratings, but it still presents over 2000 results:

 ````
 select